 - Don’t ever share your email account password.
+Aim to create ugly passwords.
 Make sure the password is difficult and follows best practice guidelines, including a minimum length of 8 characters, combination of upper- and lower-case letters and at least one number and special character.

 - Avoid sharing personal identifiable information online – for example, participating in online trivia on a social network that asks you to share your birthday, your mother’s maiden name, or similar identification questions.